korawica/clishelf/README.md

   * [Emoji](#emoji)
 * [Configuration](#configuration)

-This is the **Utility CLI Tools and Hooks on the Shelf** for my Python packages that help me to make Versioning, Abbreviate of Git CLI, and Wrapped Dev Python packages (`coverage`, `pre-commit`) on my any Python package repositories.
+This is the **CLI Shelf Tools and Hooks** for my Python packages that help me to make Versioning, run Abbreviate of Git CLI, and Wrapped Dev Python packages (`more-itertools`, `pre-commit`, ...) on my any Python package repositories.

 This project was created because I do not want to hard code set up all of them every time when I start create a new Python package :tired_face:.
 I provide some